OpenRCT2/OpenRCT2/distribution/scripting.md

 ## Writing Scripts

 Scripts are written in ECMAScript 5 compatible JavaScript.
 OpenRCT2 currently uses the [duktape](https://duktape.org) library to execute scripts.
 This however does not mean you need to write your plug-in in JavaScript, there are many transpilers that allow you to write in a language of your choice and then compile it to JavaScript allowing it to be executed by OpenRCT2.
 JavaScript or [TypeScript](https://www.typescriptlang.org) is recommended however, as that will allow you to utilise the type definition file we supply (`openrct2.d.ts`).
-If you would like to use ECMAScript 6 or later which contain features such as the `let` keyword or classes, then you will need to use a transpiler such as [Babel](https://babeljs.io) or [TypeScript](https://www.typescriptlang.org).
+If you would like to use ECMAScript 6 or later which contain features such as arrow functions, the `let` keyword or classes, then you will need to use a transpiler such as [Babel](https://babeljs.io) or [TypeScript](https://www.typescriptlang.org).

 Official references for writing plug-ins are:
 * The API: `openrct2.d.ts` distributed with OpenRCT2.